-Though it is not possible to predict the impact of the COVID-19 pandemic on future demand for Kronos' products or those of its customers, Kronos believes that it has sufficient cash on-hand and available borrowing capacity under its revolving credit facilities to meet its obligations, and Kronos is prepared to implement multiple cash-saving strategies if necessary, including reduction of inventories, delays in capital expenditures and other cost saving initiatives.
+Though it is not possible to predict the impact of the COVID-19 pandemic on future demand for Kronos' products or those of its customers, Kronos believes that it has sufficient liquidity (including cash on-hand of approximately \$341 million and borrowing capacity under its revolving credit facilities of approximately \$226 million at June 30, 2020) available to meet its obligations, and Kronos is prepared to implement multiple cash-saving strategies as necessary, including reduction of inventories, delays in certain capital expenditures and other cost saving initiatives.
+Kronos believes it is well positioned to navigate the uncertainty ahead and Kronos commends its employees for their continuing efforts and support in these challenging times as they work together to foster their physical and economic health as well as that of the company.